yash-sharma1/docs-site/docs/faq.md

 Binance Chain uses BFT and PoS (upcoming) based consensus mechanism to produce blocks among a series of qualified Validators.
 This is similar to the architectures of several existing popular blockchain platforms such as EOS and NEO.
+The process for setting up validators among different entities on Binance Chain is currently being defined.
+More details will be shared at a later date.

 ## Can I run a full node for Binance Chain?

 Yes, you can.
 A full node contains all the information and application logics for Binance Chain.
 It can receive and broadcast blocks and transactions with other full nodes and even validators.
 The only exception is it would not participate consensus if the full node is not a Validator.

 ## Does Binance Chain support Smart Contracts?